 CC – where access is delayed under paragraph 2.45(vii), and

 LB – where is access is prevented or delayed under paragraph 2.45(viii).

+Where there are multiple clock stops in relation to the same incident stage, the clock stop details should be entered on a new line, but with the “start” and “end” date and time left blank and the “reinterruption” field entered as ‘Y’.

 DNOs are required to report information on the use of deemed Restorations under the Restoration column, where they occur on or after 00:00 on 1 April 2020 (DNOs may use these codes prior to this time), according to the following categories: